UK Shared Prosperity Fund (UKSPF)

 Tees Valley is an area of challenge and opportunity.
 Our region is rapidly transforming to realise new economic opportunities, whilst addressing some of the structural economic challenges and imbalances that have faced our area for too long.

-The UK Shared Prosperity Fund (UKSPF) is a central pillar of the UK Government’s ambitious Levelling Up agenda and a significant component of its support for places across the UK.
 All areas of the UK receive an allocation from the Fund via a funding formula rather than a competition.
 It will help places right across the country deliver enhanced outcomes and recognises that even the most affluent parts of the UK contain pockets of deprivation and need support.

 UKSPF forms part of a suite of complementary levelling up funding.
 It must complement and not duplicate other resources e.g. Adult Education Budget, European Structural Investment Funds (remaining delivery) Levelling Up Fund, Town Deals, Future High Street Fund, Community Renewal etc.